-We are interested in the whole range of issues across all modes of transport however in order to stimulate discussion and comment we previously posted discussion papers on a range of topics.
-A summary of the comments received can be found here.
+We are interested in the whole range of issues across all modes of transport.
+In order to stimulate discussion and comment we previously posted discussion papers on a range of topics.
+You can view the full discussion papers by clicking on the links below and a summary of the comments we received can be found here.

 It is widely accepted that physical activity plays a key role in your health and wellbeing, with numerous studies in recent years showing that people who walk and cycle enjoy longer and healthier lives.

 Increasingly, however, research and evidence on the long-term benefits of walking and cycling is uncovering benefits that are even greater than previously thought.
 Regular physical activity can help to prevent numerous serious health conditions and, as well as saving the NHS millions of pounds each year, it can help save lives.
 Read more